indie/kittyprogrammer/README.md

 The Cat Who Programmed The World....

 Sometimes when I'm working on my mechanical keyboard, Simon joins me and watches me work.
-Sometimes, he seems to also deliberately inputs his "ideas" into the computer.
+Sometimes, he seems to also deliberately input()s his "ideas" into the computer.
 Of course I think this is adorable, and encourage him.

 Lovingly copied and pasted into a .txt file, Old Man Simon (who really, is old enough to by Yoda) now has is very own Github repo!